The Program

 Aspen Yordy, MS, CCLS

-AYA Clinical Research Associate since 2023
+AYA Clinical Coordinator since 2023

 Throughout her career, Aspen Yordy (she/her) has dedicated herself to improving the lives of young people.
 As a former elementary school teacher in Durham Public Schools and an adjunct professor in the UNC School of Education, Aspen has formed a foundational understanding of how access to education and support can be pivotal to quality of life.
 Additionally, as a former child life specialist on the pediatric inpatient oncology unit at UNC Children’s Hospital, Aspen has witnessed firsthand the impact of serious illness on patients and their families.
 Now, as the AYA research coordinator, Aspen hopes to broaden her influence on patients and families by assisting in research that can impact AYA care delivery.
 Aspen lives in Durham with her husband, dog, and chickens.